-Kadhi pakodi is one of the most popular food of north india.
+Kadhi pakodi is one of the most popular foods of north India.
 It can be served with roti or rice.
 Tastes equally good with both.

 One day when we were discussing our favorite foods (We do that a lot) I sheepishly told Axat about this habit of mine.
 And he confessed that he used to do the same.
 Well someone did say matches are made in heaven.:-)

-We usually make extra quantity of Kadhi than required and have it next day with paranthas.
-Out of this world I tell you.
-Kadhi tastes even better next day.
+We usually make an extra quantity of Kadhi than required and have it next day with paranthas.
+Out of this world, I tell you.
+Kadhi tastes even better the next day.
 All the flavors are blended very well and Kadhi is really thick.
 Just reheat it and enjoy.

 How to make Kadhi Pakodi

 ¼ tsp turmeric powder (Haldi)